NaelF/BinaryCoP/README.md

 ## Example Notebook and Documentation
 * Example Jupyter notebook to test a prototype of BinaryCoP on a standard PYNQ-board.
-* Docs repository for extended paper and slides.
+* Docs contains extended report and slides.
-* Utils:
+* Other Utils:
     - Script to generate Grad-CAM interpretability results from trained networks.
     - DSP-BitPacking script to rewire XNOR operations through DSP blocks.